SohZiXiang/NTU-SC1015-Steam-Data-Insights-/README.md

 ## Contributors
 - Soh Zi Xiang - Review Sentimental Analysis, LDA, Random Forest Classifier
 - Teng Zi En - Steam Games Data Analysis, Visualization of the Relationship between Numeric/Categorical Columns with number of Positive & Negative Reviews
-- -Tan Kia Chun - Developed the Positive Negative Review Prediction model using decision tree classifiers, and managed data preprocessing and feature selection.
+- Tan Kia Chun - Developed the Positive Negative Review Prediction model using decision tree classifiers, and managed data preprocessing and feature selection.

 ## Problem Definition
+Our project aims to analyze sentiments in user-generated Steam reviews, offering valuable insights for gamers and developers alike

 ## Conclusion
+In the end, focusing on what players really care about—like making controls easier, improving graphics, and creating fun gameplay—can lead to better reviews for developers.
+By making games more accessible, listening to players, testing games well, and building strong communities, developers can make sure players love their games and give them great reviews

 ## What did we learn from this project?
 - Handling imbalanced datasets using resampling methods using SMOTE, RandomUnderSampler & Pipeline